-Transfer the batter into a parchment paper-lined 9-by-13-inch pan or a quarter sheet pan.
 Bake for about 30 minutes, then cool before slicing.

-Wondering how to make brownies more chewy?
+Wondering how to make homemade brownies more chewy?
 Well, I achieve perfectly chewy brownies using a few tricks:

 - Using a mixture of granulated and brown sugar creates the perfect sweetness and chew, since the brown sugar has a bit of molasses in it.

 - Four whole eggs help with leavening, making the brownies rise.
 It also makes them rich and chewy.

 - Beating the sugar and eggs until pale helps amp up the chewy factor as well.

 How to tell when homemade brownies are done